KaiNorberg/PatchworkOS/README.md

 fd_t somePath = openat(dir, "data");
 ```

+Note that error checking is ommited for brevity.

 This system guarantees consent between processes, and can be used to implement more complex access control systems.

 An interesting detail is that when process A opens the `net/local/5` directory, the dentry underlying the file descriptor is the root of the mounted file system, if process B were to try to open this directory, it would still succeed as the directory itself is visible, however process B would instead retrieve the dentry of the directory in the parent superblock, and would instead see the content of that directory in the parent superblock.
 If this means nothing to you, don't worry about it.